 “We will popularize the ‘Love Our Home, Treasure Our Country’ series of activities, continuously strengthen the Constitution and Basic Law Student Ambassadors Training Scheme, design itineraries for students to experience the founding history of our country, and conduct focus inspections on national education.”

-The Policy Address was drafted after officials had held more than 40 consultations, beginning on June 16, and interacted directly with a broad selection of the community.
+This year's Policy Address was drafted after officials had held more than 40 consultations, beginning on June 16, and interacted directly with a broad selection of the community.
 The government also received 10,100 suggestions through various channels.
+It comes about a month earlier than the traditional October schedule, with the government to facilitate adequate preparations before the Legislative Council election slated for December.